bluntspoon/bluntspoon/README.md

 - 🙂 I am Andrew Bevan.
 - 🔭 I’m currently working few large projects using DotNet 6.
 - 🌱 I’m currently learning more about Azure.
-- 🤔 I’m looking for help with furthering my skills as Senior Engineer and Architect.
+- 🤔 I’m looking for help with furthering my skills as Architect.
 - 💬 I’m on Twitter https://twitter.com/bluntspoon
 - 📫 How to reach me: https://andrewbevan.me/about/
 - 😄 Pronouns: he/him/his